 Notes Receivables from Participants.
 Certain participants are allowed to borrow up to 50 percent of their vested account balances excluding IMA and COLA amounts.
 Loan amounts can range from \$1,000 to \$50,000 and must be repaid within 5 years.
-The loans are collateralized by the balance in the participant's account and bear interest at prime rate plus one percent per The Wall Street Journal/Reuters, which ranged from 4.25 percent to 9.25 percent for loans outstanding at both December 31, 2010 and 2009.
-Principal and interest are paid ratably through payroll deductions.
+The loans are collateralized by the balance in the participant's account and bear interest at prime rate plus one percent per The Wall Street Journal/Reuters, which ranged from 4.25 percent to 9.25 percent for loans outstanding at both December 31, 2011 and 2010.
+Principal and interest are paid ratably through payroll deductions by active participants or through direct payment by inactive participants.

 Payment of Benefits.
 Generally, upon termination, benefits may be left in the Plan or paid in a lump sum to a terminating participant.
 Participants terminating due to retirement may elect to receive benefits in installments over two to twenty years.
 At the participant's election, the portion of a lump sum distribution attributable to an investment in the UTC Common Stock Fund may be paid in shares of UTC Common Stock instead of cash.
-Distributions in UTC Common Stock for the year ended December 31, 2010 were approximately \$3,001,000.
+Distributions in UTC Common Stock for the year ended December 31, 2011 were approximately \$817,000 at fair marker value as of the respective transaction date.

-Effective June 5, 2009, all separated and active participants age 59 1/2 or older are permitted to select a specific fund or funds from which to receive benefits.
+All separated and active participants age 59 1/2 or older are permitted to select a specific fund or funds from which to receive benefits.